 The first scenario above leads to midlife career changes where initially everything is new and different and wonderful.
 Very quickly though, the individual begins to express themselves in the old ways in the new job.
 The same patterns begin to emerge and life begins to get very similar to before.

-In the second scenario, you first develop a very strong internal sense of yourself.
+In the second scenario, you first develop a very strong internal awareness of yourself.
 Then you use a decision making process to choose the things to be doing.
 And the career and the activities feed forward to strengthen your sense of yourself.
 This creates a great sense of satisfaction and fulfilment that is ongoing.

 Making such midlife career changes assessments affects how you consider the remainder of your life.
 No longer is growing old associated with all the so-called negative stuff, the changing body, the slowing down, and so on.